-ASIC Regulations Disclosure of the circumstances in which a lower amount may be payable, details of how that amount will be determined and the impact of a default under the scheme's mortgage assets on investors (e.g. on investor distributions and the unit price). during June 2012, after performing a comprehensive analysis of all impaired loans (always a requirement prior to 30 June) we had to write down the value of a small number of loans.
-The reduction in the asset value of the underlying portfolio and the fact that income had already been paid out over the course of the year meant that the unit price of the Mortgage and Income Plus funds which invest into the mortgage portfolio was decreased effective July 2012.
+ASIC Regulations Disclosure be determined and the impact of a default under the scheme's mortgage assets on investors (e.g. on investor distributions and the unit price).
+We make provisions over the course of each financial year to protect against impaired loans.
+During June 2011 & 2012, after performing a comprehensive analysis of all impaired loans (a requirement prior to 30 June) we had to write down the value of a small number of loans.
+The reduction in the asset value of the underlying portfolio meant that the unit price of the Mortgage and Income Plus funds which invest into the mortgage portfolio was decreased effective July 2011 & 2012.
+Management will continue to ensure that adequate provisions are in place to protect unitholders' value.
 RG 45.108 A responsible entity of a contributory mortgage scheme should, for a particular investor, disclose the above information to the investor as it relates to the investors ability to withdraw.
 Not Applicable - The Fund is suspended and withdrawal offers are not being made